What’s the problem?

 Accordingly, as seen in Covid-19 in order to halt transmission of the virus, a Level Four lockdown was put into place.
 It exposed the level to which almost all of NZ’s infrastructure was based on transport.
 People had to isolate in homes and the effects were messy and the extent of the damage has, for the most part, gone unreported.

-Now that NZ is back in Level One, no lessons seem to have been learned.
+Now that NZ is back to a semblance of normal, no lessons seem to have been learned.
 The economy is still based on a small number of monocultures and to stimulate the economy transport projects and transport-based housing projects are prioritised.

 New Zealand must begin to diversify its national economy.
 It must move away from dependence on a few monoculture industries.
 Among other things, it should look at 21st century robotic manufacturing systems that are not dependent on low-wage economies in Asia or Eastern Europe.